microchip-pic-avr-examples/pic16f13145-biphase-decoder-mplab-mcc/README.md

 ## Demo

 In the demo, the `Microchip!` message was inserted by the user in the terminal and encoded on source.
-The signal received on RA2 pin, biphase encoded signal, and the three outputs of the CLB are visualized using a logic analyzer.
+The signal received on the RA2 pin, Bi-Phase encoded signal, and the three outputs of the CLB are visualized using a logic analyzer.

 <br><img src="images/decoder-demo1.png" width="1000">

 To use the embedded decoder from the Logic software, the next analyzers settings must be set:

-1. BMC Settings:
+1. BMC settings:
    <br><img src="images/decoder-bmc-logic-settings.png" width="400">
-2. SPI Settings:
+2. SPI settings:
    <br><img src="images/decoder-spi-logic-settings.png" width="400">

 Also, the `Microchip!` message was inserted by the user in the terminal.
-The output pin of the encoder platform (left side) - BMC out (the output pin for the Bi-phase encoded signal) - is connected to the input pin of the decoder board and it is visualized using MPLAB Data Visualizer plugin.
+The output pin of the encoder platform (left side), BMC out (the output pin for the Bi-Phase encoded signal), is connected to the input pin of the decoder board and it is visualized using MPLAB Data Visualizer plug-in.

 <br><img src="images/demo.gif" width="1000">